 I'm looking at his balls.

-Bree raises her hand to play with his hair, and he slowly runs his hand down her arm, ending up on her breast, pressing his thumb into her nipple.
+Bree raises her hand to play with his hair, and he slowly runs his hand down her arm and palms her breast.
 Pulling him down for a kiss, I see their tongues connect.
-She grabs a chunk of his hair as he squeezes her breast.
+She grabs a chunk of his hair as he squeezes her nipple.

 I have to drag my eyes away, embarrassed by the pulse throbbing between my legs, only looking back when they start to chuckle.
 She leans over, picking up her sarong and throwing it to him, the same sarong I saw draped around his hips through the Caravan screen door.
 He plops it down in his lap, probably covering an erection, and he glances up at me and smiles.